cclem00/reading-notes/102/class-05.md

 - Defines precisely how these technologies are suppose to behave and what they can do.
 - New feautures are created or added depending on user interest or if a particular browser wants certain capability.
 - CSS is constantly developing
+- Older websites with CSS should always work with new CSS developments.